decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

-Use CSS to style the interface, making it visually appealing and easy to navigate.
+Next use CSS to style the interface, making it visually appealing and easy to navigate.
 Proper styling enhances usability and provides a better overall user experience.

+- Create a new folder in the root of your project directory and name it `static`.
+This folder will hold our style sheets and JavaScript.

+- Creaete a new file called `styles.css`.

 </br>